xavibenjamin/brightlycolored.org/_posts/2017-12-27-building-a-hackintosh.markdown

 A qualified *yes* so far.
 If you love tinkering, you love the idea of building a computer, of replacing individual parts as they become outdated, and you're not afraid to dive in and troubleshoot.
 Yes.
 Build a Hackintosh.
 I found it a very fulfilling experience, and I still find it rewarding.
 If any of that scares you, stay away.
 Stay far away.

 Remember too that, what the future holds for the Mac is uncertain.
 We're seeing Apple embrace a path for the Mac with things like the [T2 controller](https://www.macrumors.com/2017/12/14/imac-pro-has-t2-chip-with-secure-boot/) that may make future macOS compatibility with Hackintosh systems less tenable.
 Then again, maybe not.
 We just don't know.
 It's working great for me right now, and I would do it again.

+---

+**Update on 12/27/2017 at 11:12am CST**: Updated SSD to reflect the one actually purchased.
+Changed from 250GB to 1TB.